Frustration From Lack of Sleep

 When You Sleep:

-Habits You Have Before You Sleep:
+Bad Habits Before You Sleep:

-Drinking alcohol in evening hours can induce sleep, however alcohol causes the release of cortisol, a hormone that’s release in response to flight or fight stimulation.
-When this hormone is released, REM sleep is interruptedREM sleep is interrupted and you never feel truly rested by time the night’s over.
+Drinking alcohol in the evening can induce sleep; however, alcohol triggers the release of cortisol, a hormone produced during fight-or-flight responses.
+When cortisol is released, REM sleep is disrupted, leaving you feeling unrested by morning.

 The Wrap Up